 On returning to Australia, Michael returned to Jubilee Sports Physiotherapy and has since become a principal at the practice.

 As a keen footballer and football enthusiast himself, Michael has a particular interest in football related injury management, rehabilitation and performance enhancement.
 His appointment at Fulham FC helped pave his way into the NSW Premier League where he has been the head physiotherapist and rehabilitation coordinator to the Sutherland Sharks FC since 2006.
-In 2013, Michael was elected to assist in the coverage of the Australian Qantas Young Socceroos, a role which involve attendance at domestic training camps and matches.
+In 2013, Michael was elected to assist in the coverage of the Australian Young Socceroos, a role which involved attendance at domestic training camps and matches.
 More recently he was appointed physiotherapist to the Australian Futsalroos.
 Michael is also an accomplished swimmer having competed at state and national levels for a number of years, which has spurred his interest and study of swimming biomechanics, injuries and rehabilitation.

 Michael has particular interest in lumbar spine, pelvis and hip related injuries.
 He has extensive experience in muscle energy techniques, re-training functional core stability and control, especially in the sporting community, and back and pelvic dysfunction.
 His specialty in the diagnosis and rehabilitation of lumbar-pelvic and hip region injuries not only assists athletes to recover from chronic and lingering pains and to optimise performance during their sporting careers, but demonstrates remarkable results in the general community on those suffering from longstanding pains and aches of the hip and lumbar spine.